bengrunfeld/study-notes/interviews/javascript-interview-questions.md

 Use `bind()` when you want that function to later be called with a certain context, useful in events.
 Use `call()` or `apply()` when you want to invoke the function immediately, and modify the context.

-They all attach this into a function (or object) and the difference is in the function invocation.
+They all attach `this` to a function (or object) and the difference is in the function invocation.

 `apply` is similar to `call` except that it takes an array-like object instead of listing the arguments out one at a time.